 With this independence comes the freedom to ask questions of one’s own choosing, the creativity to construct original insights to these questions and the challenge of learning self-motivation and self-discipline outside of a structured classroom environment.
 Independent work thus moves students beyond the study of history to its actual practice as a discipline of critical humanistic inquiry.

 The first step in undertaking an independent study is to find a faculty supervisor, most often a faculty member who shares the student’s interest in the proposed topic and with whom she has already taken courses.

-- Senior independent study courses can be taken on their own (without any prior 295 work), or as part of a two semester independent project that may, as a result of consultation among the writer, her advisor, and other faculty, become a senior thesis.
+- Senior independent study courses can be taken on their own (without any prior 295 work), or as part of a two-semester independent project that may, as a result of consultation among the writer, her advisor, and other faculty, become an honors thesis.

-A senior independent study can lead to a senior thesis and any student considering a course of independent study should consult with a member of the history faculty and consider the department's award opportunities for funding their research.
+A senior independent study can lead to an honors thesis and any student considering a course of independent study should consult with a member of the history faculty and consider the department's award opportunities for funding their research.